statsig-io/docs/docs/autotune/setup.md

 There are a few parameters you can specify:
 - Exploration Window - The initial time period where Autotune will equally split the traffic.
 This is useful for noisy or temporal metrics where hourly swings in data can bias Autotune's initial measurements.
 - Attribution Window - The maximum duration between the exposure and success event that counts as a success.
 We recommend 1 hr for most applications, but adjust accordingly if you expect the success event to lag the exposure event by several hours.
-- Winner Threshold - The threshold at for when Autotune will declare a winner and stop collecting data.
+- Winner Threshold - The "probability of best" threshold a variant needs to achieve for Autotune to declare it the winner, stop collecting data, and direct all traffic.
 Setting a lower number will result in faster decisions but increases the probability of making suboptimal decisions (picking the wrong winner).

 Click "Create" to finalize the setup.